 There are several sayings that spring to mind when thinking about helping people.
 Here’s a popular one that you’ll probably recognize:

 If you give a man a fish he is hungry again in an hour.
 If you teach him to catch a fish you do him a good turn.”

 This could be seen to imply that charity is somehow lesser than programmes that involve skills or entrepreneurship development and so on.
 However, this old adage does not recognize the instances where charity is the only moral and appropriate response to a social problem.

-Consider the work of The Carpenters Shop and UTurn.
+Consider the work of The Hope Exchange and UTurn.
 These are both good examples of non-profit organizations that tackle of the problem of homeless people living on the streets in the City of Cape Town – there are more than 7000 people without homes.
 These organizations provide charitable services (e.g. food, ablution facilities, clothing, addiction rehabilitation, social workers) to alleviate the immediate suffering of the homeless.

 The work that these organizations do is both appropriate and necessary, and their beneficiaries are certainly worthy of their help – their unfortunate circumstances were most likely not of their choosing, and without help they will be unable to rectify their predicament.